T-shirt Designs: Peperino & Dragons

 I also feel less pressure to be realistic by drawing dragons.
 These designs are for t-shirts – a medium not known for realistic art presentation.
 I’d like my designs to capture the imagination – spark an interest in visiting the building or whatever.
 Or at least spark some creative imagination.
 So, I’m trying to capture the iconic essence and have some fun.
 Drawing dragons is fun.

 In general, I don’t want to draw exact replicas of buildings.
 I desire to have artistic creativity.
 But also, I need to simplify the building to fit on the shirt.
 And sometimes, I feel something in the building is better omitted.
 I’d prefer to avoid replicating specific religious symbols, or religious writings, or alphabets/languages that I can’t read.
 Sometimes, I want to re-arrange the building to get items of interest into one frame.
 Or simply to get the building to fit on the t-shirt.
 I did this on the previous design with the Mezquita.

 So why does the stone wall in the background look like Swiss cheese?

+That’s the local peperino rock native to the region.
 When I first arrived in Soriano nel Cimino, I thought the peperino was ugly.
-Rough, splotchy stone that looked like it had bird poop splattered all over.
+I visited the Villa Lante during my stay in Soriano.
+The peperino is a rough, splotchy stone that looks like it has bird poop splattered all over.
 But by the end of the week, I had fallen in love with the peperino.

 This particular stone is medium to light gray in color and dotted with random white splotches.
 The peperino is a medium grain stone, rougher than the fine grain of marble.
 Despite not being the loveliest stone, it was carved into art simply because it was what was available.
 Importing marble was an expensive endeavor.